Doing Business in Spain

 Although the situation is slowly improving, it will take some time before the economy rebounds to pre-recession levels.

-This has real effects on both local and expat business people, which can be seen in Spain’s ranking at 52nd out of 189 countries in the World Bank’s Ease of Doing Business Survey, falling well behind many of its European neighbours.
+This has real effects on both local and expat business people, which can be seen in Spain’s ranking at 33rd out of 189 countries in the World Bank’s Ease of Doing Business Survey, falling behind many of its European neighbours.